soldank-plus-plus/soldank-plus-plus/README.md

 > cd build
 > cmake ..
 ```
-You should now be able to build executables using `make` on linux or to open generated solution in visual studio on windows
+You should now be able to to open generated solution in visual studio on windows and compile the project from there.